Sheiss-Husnain/ApproximationCustomizer/README.md

-# Regression Customizer Web App
+# Function Approximator Web App
 <p>
 Web application that allows user to input parameters for a custom neural network for regression of most common mathematical functions. </p>